DanteASC4/toomanycharts/IAMTHEDUCK.md

 So I had a terrifying thought, what if I should have combined `barchart` and `barchartstacked`!?!?
 But then I remembered that was how I started and it was cumbersome, and increased the import size because one function had both implementations.
 Bar Charts are a different type of chart compared to a Stacked Bar Chart, whereas the linechart ordeal was just more of the same thing - lines.
 So the import size isn't increasing nor is the implementation different, it's just looping over inputs.

 Ok so time to implement gradient color stops!

+# 8/17/2025

+So I added the gradient stops, revamped testing, got coverage to 100% with some more tests.
+Everything looked well & good so I pushed an update!
+Then I tried making the test with a bunch of datapoints smooth, and it looked wrong.
+It just happened that my test with three datapoints looked "ok".

+A bunch of research later I had a basic understanding of the math for drawing bezier curves, but I couldn't wrap my head around implementing that into the `<path>` element.

+After a bunch of manual math with paper & pen, a temporary test setup with manual writing `<path>` elements & each coordinate + set of control points, trying 1000 things, I figured it out!
+It was actually thanks to the example usage of the `<path>` element on `mdn`.
+ TLDR is that the formula for ideal smoothness is to use the x of the midpoint between each set of points & the first point's Y / second point's Y for the control points.
+It only took like almost 5 hours to figure out.